Etsi-NYC/reviews/README.md

 ![Demo](https://imgur.com/LTIxP4c.gif)

 #### [Deployment](http://13.59.194.157:3001/?id=1)
-Tip: Change the id parameter in the URL to display data for different items.
+Tip: Change the id parameter in the URL to any number from 0 through 99 to display data for different items.

 ## Related Projects